Member of the Western Equestrian Society (UK).

 You can contact John by using the Blackford Glen Website Contact Form.

 Possibly, Bob Mayhew needs no introduction but he is getting it again anyway.
 Riding Western and training horses for some 30 years.
 Bob, along with Roger Wells, founded The Western Equestrian Society.
 Bob is also a founding member of British Reining and has competed for Britain on many occasions including the World Equestrian Games at Jerez.
 A Judges’ card holder for the NRHA, AQHA and the APHA, he is one of the most experienced European judges.
 His teaching clinics are almost legendary not only in the UK but throughout Europe.
-Two years ago, after 25 years of successful showing, he retired from competition.
+After 25 years of successful showing, he retired from competition.
 Though reining is his first love, he has many AQHA all-around titles to his name, having qualified numerous horses for the AQHA world show in trail, pleasure and Western Riding as well as reining.

 He is very supportive of the activities we host at Blackford Glen and really enjoys the fellowship of members and visitor who meet here.